ansys/pyedb/doc/source/user_guide/core_concepts.rst

 PyEDB operates on a client-server model:

 1.  **Client (Your Script):** The lightweight `pyedb` Python package.
 It contains the high-level API and sends commands.
-2.  **Server (The Engine):** The `ansys-edb-core` service.
-It holds the actual EDB data, performs all computations, and runs simulations.
+2.  **Server (The Engine):** The RPC service.
+It holds the actual EDB data, performs all computations on EDB.

 Your EDB project exists on the **server**.
 The client is a remote control.
 This is why PyEDB can be so lightweight and run on systems without the full Ansys computational engine.

 The EDB Hierarchy
 -----------------